hcodydibble/data-structures/README.md

 **Tests***:

 This turned out to be waaaay easier than I thought.
-Since npm init gives you script commands you just need to type the following
+Since npm init gives you script commands you just need to type the following (and make sure you're still in the js/ directory)

 `$ npm test`